AIRES: A system for air shower simulations: Introduction

 The {\bf AIRES system} \footnote{{\bf AIRES} is an acronym for $\underline{\hbox{\bf AIR}}$-shower $\underline{\hbox{\bf E}}$xtended $\underline{\hbox{\bf S}}$imulations.} is a set of programs to simulate such air showers.
 One of the basic objectives considered during the development of the software is that of designing the program modularly, in order to make it easier to switch among the different models that are available, without having to get attached to a particular one.

 Several simulation programs that were developed in the past were studied in detail in order to gain experience and improve the new design.
-Among such programs, the well-known {\bf MOCCA} code created by A. M. Hillas \cite{MOCCA} occupies an outstanding position: It has been successfully used to interpret data coming from various air shower experiments, can be operated in a wide range of primary energies (from $10^{12}$ eV to $10^{20}$ eV), and permits to perform simulations with a relatively moderate consumption of computer resources.

-The MOCCA program has been extensively used as the primary reference when developing the first version of AIRES \cite{Aires120} released in May 1997.
-The physical algorithms of AIRES 1.2.0 are virtually equivalent to the corresponding ones from MOCCA \cite{airmoc}.
-The structure of AIRES is designed to take advantage of present day computers, and therefore the new program represents an improvement of the MOCCA code, allowing the user to comfortably perform simulations based on the extensive knowledge on air shower processes that is contained in MOCCA's source lines.
+Among such programs, the MOCCA code created by A. M. Hillas \cite{MOCCA} has been extensively used as the primary reference when developing the first version of AIRES \cite{Aires120} released in May 1997.
+Needless to say, the present version of AIRES (\currairesversion), released more that 20 years after the first one (1.2.0) does include modifications, sometimes massive, of the original algorithms, and in consequence both programs are no longer equivalent.

-It is important to remark, however, that the present version of AIRES does include modifications to the original algorithms which can alter the program's output with respect to that from MOCCA.
-This implies that both programs are no longer strictly equivalent, even if AIRES's physical algorithms continue to be largely based on MOCCA's.

 Another characteristic of ultra-high energy simulations that was taken into account when developing AIRES is the large number of particles involved.
 For example, a $10^{20}$ eV shower contains about $10^{11}$ secondary particles.
 From the computational point of view, this fact has two main consequences that were specially considered at the moment of designing AIRES: (i) With present day computers, it is virtually impossible to follow all the generated particles, and therefore a suitable sampling technique must be used to reduce the number of particles actually simulated.
 The so-called thinning algorithm introduced by Hillas \cite{splithin} or the sampling algorithm of Kobal, Filip\v{c}i\v{c} and Zavrtanik \cite{slthin} represent examples of such sampling methods. (ii) The simulation algorithm is CPU intensive, and therefore it is necessary to develop a series of special procedures that will provide an adequate environment to process computationally long tasks.